M1ck4/MichaelAngel.io/README.md

 ### **MichaelAngelo.io**

-The flagship generative model, **MichaelAngelo**, synthesizes new images based on datasets curated by **Muse**.
+The flagship generative model, **MichaelAngelo** will synthesize new images based on datasets curated by **Muse**.
 This model epitomizes our commitment to merging AI with artistic vision, enabling the creation of innovative and ethically sound visual content.

-#### **Key Features:**
-- **High-Quality Image Synthesis:** Generates new visuals using advanced deep learning techniques, leveraging the carefully curated datasets.
-- **Style Variety:** Offers flexibility in creative output, generating images in a range of styles—from photorealistic to abstract.
-- **Ethical Generation:** Ensures that every output image respects the Creative Commons licenses of its source materials, embedding attribution data where needed.
-- **User-Friendly Interface:** Provides an intuitive platform for artists and developers, making it accessible for both beginners and professionals.

-**Why Use It?**
-MichaelAngelo empowers artists, game developers, and creators to explore the potential of AI-generated visuals without sacrificing ethical considerations.
-It opens up a world of creative possibilities while adhering to rigorous standards of artistic integrity.

 ---